[email protected] Lagos, Nigeria

 • If GMROI drops below 2.5, review pricing and inventory mix

-• If stockout rate exceeds 10%, adjust reorder points
+• If stockout rate exceeds 10%, adjust reorder points immediately

 • If repeat purchase rate declines, investigate customer experience issues